korinnalindemann/korinnalindemann.github.io/_pages/research.md

 ### Work in Progress
 - #### What Does Left and Right Even Mean?
 Political Socialisation and the Dimensionality of the Political Left and Right
-- #### The Authoritarian Green Penalty: Socialisation in Authoritarian Regimes and Party Support
+- #### The Authoritarian Green Penalty: Socialisation and Party Support